 Logging related to the entity Authorizing the request

 Request Response details, e.g., Reason for denial, Notice of approval and data elements released.
+Disclosure decisions including a written rationale must be stored and put in escrow so it can be accessed by ICANN and the contracted parties in case of objections or legal claims raised to support a legal defense.

 Audits